 FHSA – Tax-Free First Home Savings Account

 The FHSA is a tax plan that allows you to save toward the purchase of a first home.
-Generally, it combines the advantages of an RRSP and a TFSA:
+Generally, it combines the advantages of an Registered Retirement Savings Plan (RRSP) and a Tax-Free Savings Account (TFSA).

 The same institutions that offer the TFSA, including banks, credit unions, trust companies, some life insurance companies and investment firms.